 The Cuyahoga County Board of Health has been the administering agency of Teen Pregnancy Prevention Programs since 1997.
 In partnership with school districts and community-based agencies, the initiative focuses on providing comprehensive, evidence-based sexual health education to youth throughout Cuyahoga County.

-“216Teens“ is the Cuyahoga County Board of Health’s awareness campaign to prevent teen pregnancy and the spread of STDs among youth throughout our county.
-The campaign is designed to educate and motivate teenagers (14 to 19 year olds) about safer sexual behaviors and to increase their use of trusted local health services and resources.
+“216Teens“ is the Cuyahoga County Board of Health’s program to prevent teen pregnancy and the spread of STDs among youth throughout our county.
+216Teens is designed to educate and motivate teenagers (14 to 19 year olds) about safer sexual behaviors and to increase their use of trusted local health services and resources.
 Funding for this project and campaign was made possible by the U.S. Department of Health and Human Services’ Office of Adolescent Health.

 We provide school-based sexual health education programs and partner with local health clinics, nonprofit organizations and others who are working to improve teen health and reduce the rates of teen pregnancy and spread of sexually transmitted infections.

 We provide medically accurate content and evidence based sexual health curriculum.
 We aim to present information in a way that is teen-friendly and engaging.
 We work with teen advisors to help shape our content in order to stay current and innovative.

 We are committed to treating everyone with compassion and integrity and providing information that will benefit all teens, regardless of race, ethnicity, gender, sexual orientation, economic circumstances, religion or faith.
 We strive to be fair, respectful and nonjudgmental in everything we do.

 Our vision is for Cuyahoga County teenagers to understand their physical and emotional development and empower them to delay sexual initiation.
 We also want to inform them about the risks, motivate them to prevent unplanned pregnancies and sexually transmitted diseases, and encourage them to seek reproductive health services.